trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 > Note : 2 location choices for the smart contract storage :
 >
-> - at proxy level : storage stays unique and immutable
+> - At proxy level : storage stays unique and immutable.
-> - at end-contract level : storage is new at each new version and need to be migrated
+> - At end-contract level : storage is new at each new version and need to be migrated.

 ### Pros/Cons